jeremiahmarble/agent_LES/README.md

 ---

-Regardless of how you find it, pls use this as your personal copy of the **Agent LES** project — you’ll build and test your own local AI agent in this repo - likely either locally or else using GitHub Codespaces.
+Regardless of how you find **Agent LES**, pls use this as your personal copy of the project — you’ll build and test your own local AI agent in this repo - likely either locally or else using GitHub Codespaces.

 ---